 A series of consultations will be run to find out how we can develop the Generation R platform to best support the Open Science community.
 Also, to find out more about technology used, editorial and digital strategy, and development roadmap see our tech page.

-Generation R is brought to you by the Leibniz Research Alliance Science 2.0.
-The research alliance is made up of thirty-six member organizations, all of which are independent research organizations.
+Generation R is brought to you by the Leibniz Research Alliance Open Science.
+The research alliance is made up of thirty-six member organizations (June ’18), all of which are independent research organizations.

-Simon Worthington, Editor, TIB – German National Library of Science and Technology.
+Simon Worthington, Editor-in-chief, Open Science Lab TIB – German National Library of Science and Technology.
 Simon is a publishing technologist and self-styled ‘book liberationist’ as author of A Book Liberation Manifesto. @mrchristian99 ORCiD: 0000-0002-8579-9717

 Lambert Heller, TIB – Lambert works at TIB Open Science Lab, and is a social scientist and academic librarian, speaker and consultant, all things Open Science and Decentralized Web, everything is CC-zero. @Lambo

 Janneke Adema – Research Fellow Digital Media | Centre for Postdigital Cultures| School of Media and Performing Arts | Faculty of Arts and Humanities | Coventry University, UK. @Openreflections